Certificate & Tariff Officer

 About Legal Aid Alberta

 Legal Aid Alberta (LAA) is a Centre of Excellence that helps vulnerable Albertans across the province at some of the most difficult times in their lives.
-Through professional, effective and accessible services that support better outcomes for our clients, we make a difference in the lives of Albertans and deliver value that extends beyond those who receive our services.
+We provide legal services and expertise to individuals and the legal community to support fairness in the justice system.
+Through the delivery of professional, effective and accessible services, we protect the legal rights of our clients and deliver value that extends beyond those who receive our services.

-Our Client Services Call Centre is seeking to fill a full-time Certificate & Tariff Officer position in our downtown Edmonton office.
+Our Client Services Call Centre is seeking to fill two (2) full-time Certificate & Tariff Officer positions in our downtown Edmonton office.

-Reporting to the Senior Manager, Certificate & Assessment Services, you will be responsible for utilizing established procedures in accordance with Legal Aid Alberta rules and policies to:
+Reporting to the Manager, Certificate & Tariff, you will be responsible for utilizing established procedures in accordance with Legal Aid Alberta rules and policies to:

 Key Responsibilities include: